wartman/hop/readme.md

 ```

-We can now modify the `foo` property in our Store's state by dispatching an action:
+We can now modify the `foo` property (which we call a 'resource') in our Store's state by dispatching an action:

 ```js